HipMaze/HipMaze/README.md

   <h2>🧮 About Me</h2>
 <div>
-I am a third year Engineering student at <a href="https://www.ensa.ac.ma">ENSA Marrakech</a>.
-Apart from that I am a software enthousiast who likes to tinker with with different concepts and techs and to share them with the world.
+I am a software enthousiast who likes to tinker with with different concepts and techs and to share them with the world.

 **My Interests**:
 - BlockChain